hexops/machengine.org/content/libs/glfw.md

 <h3 style="margin-top: 1rem;">100% API coverage, 130+ tests, etc.</h3>

-`mach/glfw` bindings have 100% API coverage of GLFW v3.3.4.
+`mach-glfw` has 100% API coverage of GLFW v3.3.4.
 Every function, type, constant, etc. has been wrapped in a ziggified API.

 There are 130+ tests, and CI tests on all major platforms as well as cross-compilation between platforms: